-^{ -} Not currently used as student housing (Beginning Fall 2019)
+^{ -} Used as guest housing (Beginning Fall 2019)

 - Pull the fire alarm If the fire alarm has not already been activated, find the nearest pull station and pull the fire alarm. - Dial 9-1-1 and report your location (Pacific Union College, Angwin) followed by the building you are located at as well as the type of material that is burning.
 The more information you provide to the dispatcher, the more effective their report to responding units will be.